Learn a World Language

-Ensign Peak Academy will offer three live world language courses for the 2020-2021 school year:
+Ensign Peak Academy will offer six live world language courses for the 2021-2022 school year:

-Weekly live classes are taught by our caring and qualified mentors, to enhance comprehension, provide conversation practice, give fun cultural presentations, and inspire and support self-paced progress in the Rosetta Stone program.
+Weekly live classes are taught by our caring and qualified mentors, to enhance comprehension, provide conversation practice, give fun cultural presentations, share stories about the growth of the Church and inspire and support regular progress in the Rosetta Stone program.

 Live world language classes are open to all middle and high school students, including live program and self-paced program students.

 Students may study any language offered by Rosetta Stone, on a self-paced basis.

 Students are welcome to take a World Language class with or without taking other Ensign Peak Academy classes.